ArmandoChr/Minimal/index.md

 __Student Ambassador__ │ The University of Sheffield
 * Presented my experiences at the university of Sheffield to future students and their guardians

+__Leader of Charity__ │ The Kaliningrad Project
+* Raised money for mentally disabled children in Kaliningrad, Russia

 ### Coding Projects
 __Data cleaning__
 * Cleaning raw data from Fifa 21